RealityShard/RealityShard/README.md

 ### Hints and install notes:
  - _Users can install this project by cloning this repo and running `./install.sh`_
- - _If you'r a dev, have a look at the existing guide here:_  [The Developer's Guide](https://github.com/RealityShard/Documentation/blob/master/Dev-HowTo.md)
+ - _If you're a dev, have a look at the existing guide here:_  [The Developer's Guide](https://github.com/RealityShard/Documentation/blob/master/Dev-HowTo.md)
- - _Check out our glossary, if you'r lost in translation:_ [The Glossary](https://github.com/RealityShard/Documentation/blob/master/Glossary.md)
+ - _Check out our glossary, if you're lost in translation:_ [The Glossary](https://github.com/RealityShard/Documentation/blob/master/Glossary.md)